ignaciobrizuela/megachess/README.md

 {'from_row': 2, 'from_col': 14, 'to_row': 3, 'to_col': 13, 'score': 5},
 {'from_row': 2, 'from_col': 14, 'to_row': 1, 'to_col': 13, 'score': 5})         # king moves
 ```
 The most dangerous move that black pieces have is to capture white_pawn.
-In this moment, to make a move foward seems to be a good move, but there is necessary to check how the board will be after each possible move for white pieces.
+In this moment, to make the pawn move foward seems to be a good move, but there is necessary to check how the board will be after each possible move for white pieces.

 Every move has a different score and its scores depend on the action made.

 The most important thing is to create a Queen army, so the pawns will try to crown if they can.
 Also, it is important to defend valuable pieces.
 Even though a queen captured gives 50 points, they are extremely dangerous, so it is necessary to delete them if there is any possibility.

-The final score is a sum of the movement score that the piece makes now plus the best move it will have after the move plus the best move the rival will have.
+The final score is a sum of the movement score that the piece makes now, plus the best move it will have after the move, plus the best move the rival will have.

 ```
 final_score = best_move_now * 2 + best_move_after + best_move_rival_after
 ```

-Multiple best_move_now by 2 highlight the move, because if I have a chance to make a good move now I could lose it if later.
+Multiplying best_move_now by 2 it highlights the move, because if I have a chance to make a good move now I could lose it if later.

 Because of that, the result of call _evaluate_moves_ is:
 ```